-The method you choose to add volume to your thin hair will depend on whether you want to boost its tensile stiffness, rekindle growth, or expand your strand diameter:
+The method you choose to add volume to your thin hair will depend on whether you want to boost its tensile stiffness, boost its overall health, or expand your strand diameter:

 Many women with aging hair add one hair product after another in their quest for a fuller do.
 The heavy residues and moisturizers in these products flatten thin hair and damage cuticles, intensifying the problem.